Gateway to Origin mTLS Authentication

 Certificate Validation Errors

-If your backend rejects the certificate, verify:
+If your backend still rejects the certificate, verify:

 - The certificate is signed by a CA that your backend trusts